Woman using one of the best travel credit cards to purchase her next travel adventure.

 The difference between a debit card and a credit card when traveling abroad

 A debit card deducts funds directly from your checking account for purchases, limiting spending to what’s available.
-So, if you have $560 in your account, that’s exactly the amount you have to spend.
+So, if you have $560 in your account, that’s exactly the amount you can spend.
+Spending more will likely result in overdraft fees and potentially other limitations on your account.

 In contrast, a credit card extends a line of credit, allowing you to borrow money up to a predetermined limit.
 That predetermined limit is set by the credit card company and is called a credit line.
 If your credit line is $7000 per month, then, technically, you can spend up to that amount.